 The link below has a listing of approved services for use with HIPAA information.

 Please use Microsoft Teams or Zoom to have online meetings or chat discussions concerning patient information.
 Do NOT use mobile device text messaging to communicate any identifiable patient information.

-Departmental file shares through VPN, WUSTL Box, and WU Microsoft OneDrive are approved to share HIPAA related files.
+Departmental file shares through VPN, WUSTL Box, and WU Microsoft OneDrive are approved for sharing HIPAA-related files.
 When using these services, please be aware that you must save the document in these environments and not your local computer.

 The Medical School VPN and departmental Citrix services are the approved methods for remotely connecting to the School of Medicine network.
 Please be sure you use the Medical School VPN when connecting from a remote location e.g., Starbucks, public library, or other open-access WIFI hotspots.
-Please refer to the guidance above for approved systems for file-sharing and collaboration in the event that the VPN connection is unavailable.
+Please refer to the guidance above for approved systems for file-sharing and collaboration if the VPN connection is unavailable.